Frank Sinatra

 Sinatra charted several hits during the mid-1940s and scored big at the box office, but by the late 1940s his career had stagnated.
 As the 1950s rolled around, his popularity was in decline.
 He continued making films and appearing on the radio, though in lesser roles.
 He also hosted his own television musical-variety program from 1950 to 1952.
 By the end of 1952, however, he was off the airwaves completely and without a film or recording contract, having left Columbia after a dispute over material.

-Aiming to make a comeback, he tightened his belt and signed a less-than-desired contract with Capitol Records.
+Aiming to make a comeback, Sinatra tightened his belt and signed a less-than-desired contract with Capitol Records.
 Soon he was charting hits again.
 He also took a non-singing role in the motion picture From Here to Eternity and impressed the film establishment so much that he was awarded an Oscar for Best Supporting Actor.
-He was back on radio also, in both a dramatic role, as detective Rocky Fortune, and as a singer.
+He was back on radio as well, in both a dramatic role, as detective Rocky Fortune, and as a singer.

 Sinatra continued recording, making films, and appearing on radio and television throughout the 1950s and 1960s.
 In 1960, he formed his own record label, Reprise, though he still was under contract with Capitol until 1962.
 He was prolific in the studio, often releasing three albums in one year.
 By the early 1960s, the market was oversaturated with Sinatra recordings and sales slacked off.
 The changing tastes of the America music buying public also began to take their toll.
 Though Sinatra was still a best-seller, he charted less frequently in the late 1960s, finding it hard to compete with modern rock and pop artists.
 He briefly flirted with the youth market, to some success, but in 1971 gave in and announced his retirement.

 His health declining in the mid-1990s, Sinatra retired for good in 1995.
-Frank Sinatra passed away in 1998, after suffering a heart attack, age 83.
+Frank Sinatra passed away in 1998, age 83, after suffering a heart attack.

 Notes